Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 Ingredients

-- 4 tablespoons of quality tahini (add incrementally to get your desired sesame levels).
+- 4 tablespoons tahini - add incrementally to get your desired sesame levels.

 - 1 clove crushed garlic.

-- 5 tablespoons cold water (or chickpea cooking or can water), or as needed to blend.
+- 5 tablespoons cold chickpea water or 2-4 ice cubes - or chickpea cooking or can water, or as needed to blend.

 Suggested Garnishes